Pepperi-Addons/client-actions-docs/actions/file-picker.md

 Web clients will return the URI in a regular URL scheme (like cdn etc..).

 #### ErrorMessage
-The error message in case success is false, can be UserCanceled or AccessDenied
+The error message in case success is false, can be:
+* UserCanceled - the user canceled the file selection
+* AccessDenied - the file source is not allowed
+* SizeLimitExceeded - if the selected file exceeds the size limit

 ### Request
 ```json